 The kids went off to play after Maria's initial reprimand.
 I felt conflicted.
 Worried they missed an opportunity to learn about history.
 Relieved they didn't.
 They, running around, misbehaving.
 Maria, disapproving, too busy scolding me to comment.
 Me, happy kids not noticing any of this.
 Almost sure they would not benefit from the impact.

 Later, we discussed at length.
 Kids, getting annoyed, clearly understanding, not wanting more discussion.
-Me, underestimating, again.
+Me, unsure & underestimating, again.

-At home, the kids telling their dad the most significant part of the story, making it instantly clear our encounter with Maria and Max did make an impact.
-Though not the impact I worried about.
+At home, the kids re-telling the story, condensing it to its most significant part.
+Making it painfully clear our encounter with Maria and Max did, indeed, make an impact, though not the impact I worried about.

-It was not the impact of any (of the many) scenarios in mind that could cause permanent emotional scarring.
+It was not the impact of the many scenarios I worried might cause permanent emotional scarring.

 It was the impact I didn't give a second thought to...